 114 different projects were mentioned by the respondents.
-More than half of these projects are permanent projects (53 projects); these are mainly voluminous monolingual contemporary dictionaries, Wiktionaries, etymological and dialectal dictionaries, as well as some bilingual dictionaries, but also some specialized dictionaries (e.g. football expressions, neologisms, word combinations).
+More than half of these projects are permanent projects (53 projects); these are mainly voluminous monolingual contemporary dictionaries, Wiktionaries, etymological and dialectal dictionaries, as well as some bilingual dictionaries, but also some specialised dictionaries (e.g. football expressions, neologisms, word combinations).
 Another 18 have a duration of 15-20 years; these are also mainly voluminous monolingual contemporary dictionaries, etymological and dialectal dictionaries, as well as some bilingual dictionaries.
-22 projects have been planned for 5-10 years; these are mainly special or bilingual dictionaries.
-21 projects have been planned for 3-4 years; these are mainly special dictionaries (e.g. spoken language, sign language, idioms, terminological dictionaries).
+22 projects have a duration of 5-10 years; these are mainly special or bilingual dictionaries.
+21 projects have a duration of 3-4 years; these are mainly special dictionaries (e.g. spoken language, sign language, idioms, terminological dictionaries).